HamzaEtcibasi/Latent-Variable-Models-Variational-Inference/README.md

 Latent variable models are powerful but come with computational and methodological challenges that require careful handling.

 # Acknowledgements
-We follow the slides by Stefano Ermon and Aditya Grover when preparing this topic summary.
+We followed the slides by Stefano Ermon and Aditya Grover when preparing this topic summary.
 For more information, visit [Deep Generative Models](https://deepgenerativemodels.github.io/).